fjxmlzn/paper_downloader/README.md

 ## Quick examples
 ### Example 1
 ```
-python pd.py -u https://conferences.sigcomm.org/sigcomm/2019/program.html --store --merge 1 --merge 2
+python pd.py -u https://www.usenix.org/conference/nsdi19/technical-sessions --store --merge 1 --merge 2
 ```
 Here,

-* `-u https://conferences.sigcomm.org/sigcomm/2019/program.html`: this is the webpage of SIGCOMM 2019, with a list of all accepted papers
+* `-u https://www.usenix.org/conference/nsdi19/technical-sessions`: this is the webpage of NSDI 2019, with a list of all accepted papers
 * `--store`: downloading all papers into `pdf` folder
 * `--merge 1 --merge 2`: extracting the first and the second page of all papers into a single PDF `pdf/merged.pdf`.
 You can specify any page to be merged using single or multiple `--merge`

 ### Example 2
 ```
-python pd.py -c sigcomm2019 -u https://conferences.sigcomm.org/sigcomm/2019/program.html --store --merge 1 --merge 2
+python pd.py -c nsdi2019 -u https://www.usenix.org/conference/nsdi19/technical-sessions --store --merge 1 --merge 2
 ```
-The only difference is the additional option `-c sigcomm2019`.
+The only difference is the additional option `-c nsdi2019`.
 This will save the following intermediate results:

-*  `conf_url/sigcomm2019.conf_url.json`: this contains the URL of the conference webpage and the HTML indicators for paper titles that are automatically detected by the code.
+*  `conf_url/nsdi2019.conf_url.json`: this contains the URL of the conference webpage and the HTML indicators for paper titles that are automatically detected by the code.
 See [troubleshooting](#troubleshooting) and [how it works](#how-it-works) for more details
-*  `conf_url/sigcomm2019.paper_list.json`: this contains the list of detected paper titles
+*  `conf_url/nsdi2019.paper_list.json`: this contains the list of detected paper titles
-*  `conf_url/sigcomm2019.pdf_url.json`: this contains the PDF links of the papers
+*  `conf_url/nsdi2019.pdf_url.json`: this contains the PDF links of the papers

 Next time when you run the code, you do not need to specify `-u`, i.e.

 ```
-python pd.py -c sigcomm2019 --store --merge 1 --merge 2
+python pd.py -c nsdi2019 --store --merge 1 --merge 2
 ```

 is enough.
 It will

-* Use `conf_url/sigcomm2019.pdf_url.json` if exists.
+* Use `conf_url/nsdi2019.pdf_url.json` if exists.
 Otherwise,
-* Use `conf_url/sigcomm2019.paper_list.json` if exists, to generate  `conf_url/sigcomm2019.pdf_url.json`.
+* Use `conf_url/nsdi2019.paper_list.json` if exists, to generate  `conf_url/nsdi2019.pdf_url.json`.
 Otherwise,
-* Use `conf_url/sigcomm2019.conf_url.json` if exists, to generate the other two.
+* Use `conf_url/nsdi2019.conf_url.json` if exists, to generate the other two.

 Those files are important for [troubleshooting](#troubleshooting), and you are welcome to [upload these files to the repo](#contributing).
 Click these links for the details.